Types of Brownfields Grant Funding

 Recognizing the fundamental role that public investment plays in achieving these outcomes, the Administration charged three agencies whose programs impact the physical form of communities—HUD, DOT, and EPA—to coordinate and incorporate the livability principles into their policies and funding programs to the maximum degree possible.
 The livability principles can be found at www.sustainablecommunities.gov and include: (1) providing more transportation choices, (2) promoting equitable, affordable housing, (3) increasing economic competitiveness, (4) supporting existing communities, (5) leveraging federal investment, and (6) valuing communities and neighborhoods.

 Reaching out to and coordinating with HUD, DOT, EPA programs and other federal and non-federal partners is highly encouraged throughout the BF AWP process.
-More information on the PSC, including information on key resources, economic development and Brownfields redevelopment.
+Learn about the PSC, including information on key resources, economic development and Brownfields redevelopment.

 - BF AWP Federal Resources Matrix (updated for FY15)(1 pg, 231 K)